Skirlez/nubbys-forgery/README.md

 with some patches applied from `/patches`.
 This structure is what allows the project to be open-sourced (and also makes it resilient to game updates!)

-Mods are written using [Catspeak](https://github.com/katsaii/catspeak-lang).
+Mods are written using [Catspeak](https://www.katsaii.com/catspeak-lang/), or GML with [GMLspeak](https://docs.tabularelf.com/GMLspeak/).

+# Installing
+Pick the version you want in https://github.com/Skirlez/nubbys-forgery/releases, and follow the instructions written with it.

 ## Making your own mod
-I would advise against it as of now, as the mod structure is still changing.
+I would advise against it as of now, as the API is still changing.
 Nevertheless, an up-to-date example mod, with various trinkets I have implemented, is available at https://github.com/Skirlez/nubbys-forgery-example-mod.
 It has plenty of comments to help you.

 The example mod is released under a public domain license, so you can copy or fork it and make whatever changes you want, without attribution.